-Taking good care of your elderly parents should include protecting their mental, physical, and emotional health.
+Taking good care of your elderly parents should include protecting their mental, physical, and emotional health, as well as considering options such as independent living facilities or full time nursing care.
 To help you care for your senior parents, here are easy and healthy ways to look at:

 - Consider Ready-Made and Easy Meal Services

 The nutritional requirements of the elderly are exceptionally vital, particularly if they are fighting off diseases.
 Most elderly parents are also at risk of malnutrition because of anxiety, lack of appetite, and depression.

 Making every meal and shopping for food involves a lot of work, so it would be best to make the most out of affordable, easy, and tasty meal services within your area.
 This also means you need to stock your kitchen with all the ready-made meals to ensure your parents meet their nutritional requirements every day and don’t skip meals.

 Caregiving is a big responsibility, and it can get harder as your parents grow older.
 Waiting until crises happen can make it challenging to determine what exactly is required, who is great at providing it, and how frequently.

 Apart from getting the whole immediate family involved, it can also be necessary to enlist the help of assisted living center or nursing home with all the PBJ reporting requirements.
 If the needs of your parents are also challenging and extensive, you can also consider hiring a professional geriatric care manager who may put together a good care plan for you.

 At times, your elderly parents living independently may have to live under supervision because of poor medication management.
 This is because they see different medical doctors but take prescription pills from one pharmacist who might be untrustworthy.

 Every time your parents get these pills, it would be important to ensure that the prescribed medicines don’t have side effects and cannot interact with other medications.